Shields

 “Time to go, Yagrin.”

-Berek and I are a reluctant to leave, but I raise my hands in a goodbye gesture to the storm.
+Berek and I are a reluctant to leave, but I raise my hands in a goodbye gesture to the storm, and the simulation ends.